Risultati per 'Citokines':

 cytokine - wikipedia

-Cytokines are a broad and loose category of small proteins (~5–20 kDa) important in cell signaling.Cytokines are peptides and cannot cross the lipid bilayer of cells to enter the cytoplasm.Cytokines have been shown to be involved in autocrine, paracrine and endocrine signaling as immunomodulating agents.Their definite distinction from hormones is still part of ongoing research.
+Cytokines are a broad and loose category of small proteins (~5–25 kDa) important in cell signaling.Cytokines are peptides and cannot cross the lipid bilayer of cells to enter the cytoplasm.Cytokines have been shown to be involved in autocrine, paracrine and endocrine signaling as immunomodulating agents..
+Cytokines include chemokines, interferons, interleukins, lymphokines, and tumour ...

 Cytokines are molecules that allow your cells to talk to each other, and are crucial for healthy immune system function.
 Too many cytokines, however, can have a negative effect and result in what ...